Mun-Min/ASU_2022_Bootcamp/README.md

 ## ***Why did you choose FinTech as a career path?***

-  * I chose FinTech because it is a rapidly growing field and I feel like I need to take advantage of something that is increasing in value, since most people are switching to the world of digital finance.
+  * I chose FinTech because it is a rapidly growing field and I feel like I need to leverage the skills I have learned to pursue a field that is increasing in value, since most people are switching to the world of digital finance.

 <p align="center">
   <img width="650" height="350" src="https://lordsandtemple.com/wp-content/uploads/2019/10/original_financial-technology-fintech.jpg">